Why Am I Gaining Weight Fast During Pregnancy? First Trimester & On

 How can you avoid falling into the trap of gaining too much weight during your pregnancy?
 There are some tricks to staying within the guidelines:

-• Engage in aerobic activity.
+- Engage in aerobic activity.
 This includes walking, swimming, running, and bicycling.
-Remember that aerobic activity of greater than 30 minutes at a time will help you burn fat stores rather than the sugar (glucose) you and your baby need.
+Remember that aerobic activity lasting more than 30 minutes at a time will help you burn fat stores rather than the sugar (glucose) you and your baby need.

-• Don’t diet.
-Even if you are overweight or find you’ve gained too much in pregnancy, you shouldn’t restrict your intake of food but should course-correct by starting to eat healthier.
+- Don’t diet.
+Even if you are overweight or find you’ve gained too much in pregnancy, you shouldn’t restrict your food intake but should course-correct by starting to eat healthier.

 >> Read more: Healthy snacks to eat while pregnant